Are you trying to find out what to do and see in 3 days Oslo itinerary?

 - Citybox Oslo (from €68) : despite its very central location, this hotel often has really affordable prices for a stay in Oslo.
 Be sure to check availability for your dates as well.

-It will be because I travel’s advice : prices may change according to the season.
+Tips for your Oslo itinerary : prices may change according to the season.
 If these properties still don’t meet your budget, be sure to look through the offers on the dedicated page of Booking.com.

 Check out the official Visit Oslo website to find more!